 What is the issue?

 This passage is recognized by bible scholars as a poem that probably parallels Isaiah 53 pertaining to the suffering servant.
 It is not intended to be a theological treatise.
 The context is having the mind of Jesus, the human Messiah.
-The subject is not about a change of Jesus’ essence or nature.
+The subject is not about a change in Jesus’ essence or nature.
 Nor is it referring to a time before Jesus was a man.

 A look at the ESV-Greek Interlinear

 Below is a snippet of the ESV-Greek interlinear for Phil 2:6-7.
-Key words are identified with color coded boxes with the Parsing and definition provided in the corresponding boxes below.
+Keywords are identified with color-coded boxes, with the Parsing and definition provided in the corresponding boxes below.

 In reviewing this diagram one should note that μορφῇ, (morphē) translated “form” means the outward appearance while σχήματι (schēma) translated “form” pertains to what something is including the functional aspect of something.
-Because these two different Greek words are translated as “form” in the ESV, the distinction is lost that is in the Greek.
+Because these two different Greek words are translated as “form” in the ESV, the distinction is lost that is in Greek.